Last Updated on July 5, 2026 by Daniel Globe

 Which specific locations in Germany were used for filming?

-The majority of the film was shot in the German cities of Görlitz and Dresden.
-The Grand Hotel Bellevue in the film is actually the Görlitzer Warenhaus, a department store in Görlitz.
+Most of the film was shot in Görlitz and Dresden.
+The hotel’s grand lobby is the Görlitzer Warenhaus, a former department store in Görlitz; Dresden’s Pfunds Molkerei stood in for the Mendl’s bakery interior.

 Why were these locations chosen for filming?